Skip to main content

 My Sub-Zero is running constantly but the fresh-food side is warm.
 What does that mean?

 A unit that runs nonstop and still drifts warm is moving heat poorly.
 The two most common reasons are a blocked or dirty condenser coil at the top of the unit and a failed condenser fan motor.
 Both make the compressor work harder while losing the cooling fight.
 Less often it is a sealed-system refrigerant leak, where the charge is low and the compressor can never reach spec.
-We read refrigerant pressures to tell those apart.
+Telling those apart requires reading refrigerant pressures with gauges, which is tech work.
+Give us a call and we'll diagnose it on the truck.

 How do I clean the Sub-Zero condenser myself?

 On built-in 600 and 700 series units the condenser sits behind the grille at the very top.
-Pull the grille, and vacuum the coil and the fan area with a brush attachment.
+Pull the grille and vacuum the coil and fan area with a brush attachment.
 Do it every 6 to 12 months.
-If the unit was already running warm, cleaning the coil sometimes restores normal cooling within a day.
-If it does not, the fan motor or the sealed system is the next suspect.
+If the unit was already running warm, a clean coil sometimes restores normal cooling within a day.
+If it doesn't, the fan motor or the sealed system is the next suspect, and that needs a tech to diagnose properly.
+Call us and we'll pick it up from there.

 Is a Sub-Zero sealed-system leak worth repairing?